-Adoption of CAS is evaluated with the five items: (1) the usage of computer for accounting practices; (2) the usage of accounting software; (3) the usage of internet-accounting within the company; (4) the usage of internet-accounting with other outside agencies; and (5) the usage of internet-accounting for other purposes, using a 5-point linear numeric scale ranging from "1" = never considering CAS to "5" = under implementation of CAS.
+Adoption of CAS is evaluated with the five items: (1) the usage of computer for accounting practices; (2) the usage of accounting software; (3) the usage of internet-accounting within the company; (4) the usage of internet-accounting for other purposes, using a 5-point linear numeric scale ranging from "1" = never considering CAS to "5" = under implementation of CAS.
 This measure is adapted from Iacovou et al. (1995) and Schulz et al. (2010).